Jane Carr: Stage

 Carr received a Laurence Olivier Award nomination in 1977 for her performance as Mary Mooney in the comedy Once a Catholic.
 She joined the Royal Shakespeare Company in 1978, receiving a second Olivier nomination in 1982 for A Midsummer Night's Dream and appearing in The Tempest, As You Like It, Much Ado About Nothing, The Merchant of Venice and The Merry Wives of Windsor.
 She played Wendy in the 1982 RSC adaptation of J. M. Barrie's Peter Pan at the Barbican in 1982 and appeared opposite Maggie Smith in the 1985 production of Congreve's The Way of the World.

 In 1987, she moved to the United States while touring with the Royal Shakespeare Company's production of The Life and Adventures of Nicholas Nickleby.
 From 2006 to 2009, she played Mrs. Brill in Mary Poppins on Broadway.
 Jane was part of the original cast of A Gentleman's Guide to Love and Murder, the Tony Winner for Best Musical in 2014.
 She played the part of Miss Shingle.
 In August 2014, she left the role and was succeeded by Carole Shelley.
+In 2018, Carr appeared in A Shakespeare Jubilee! directed by Louis Fantasia at The Wallis in Beverly Hills.